morris-lab/CellOracle/docs/tutorials/atac.rst

 B. Extract TF binding information from bulk ATAC-seq data or Chip-seq data
 --------------------------------------------------------------------------
 Bulk DNA-seq data can be used to get the accessible promoter/enhancer sequences.

+The jupyter notebook files and data used in this tutorial are available `here <https://github.com/morris-lab/CellOracle/tree/master/docs/notebooks/01_ATAC-seq_data_processing>`_ .

 Python notebook